tutao/tutanota/doc/BUILDING.md

 ## Building and running your own Tutanota Android app

 If you build and install the Tutanota Android app by yourself, keep in mind that you will not get updates automatically.
-If you prefer the auto-update feature, use the Google Play Store or F-Droid in the future.
+If you prefer the auto-update feature, download the app from the Google Play Store or F-Droid.

 #### Pre-requisites:
 * An up-to-date version of Git is installed